Turing-Team-B21-CAP0257/Lybre-Application/README.md

 <h2>Documentation & Installation:</h2>

-1. Install and Import libraries neede
+1. Install and Import libraries needed
 2. Download the dataset from Kaggle
 3. Preprocessing the dataset
 4. Create the model